maxeymr/meanstack_docker/README.md

 </html>
 ```

-In the angular/src/app directory, update the app.component.html file to the following&
+In the angular/src/app directory, update the app.component.html file to the following

 ```
 <nav class="navbar navbar-light bg-faded">